 Installing Alder

 Did You Know?
-I recommend wiping the Control Panel screen down after setting it up.
-I used this great mode called “screen cleaning,” which turned off all the controls on the panel for 30 seconds so I could wipe off my greasy fingerprints.
+We recommend wiping the Control Panel screen down after setting it up.
+We used this great mode called “screen cleaning.”
+It turned off all the controls on the panel for 30 seconds so we could wipe off our greasy fingerprints.
 Nice touch, Alder!

-Alder’s Entry Sensor compared to Ring’s Entry Sensor.
+We compared the size of Alder’s Entry Sensor to Ring’s Entry Sensor.

 One of the best wireless security systems in the industry today, Frontpoint has always been a disrupter in this space.
 It was a pioneer of the DIY security movement along with Ring and SimpliSafe, and while it might not have the same name recognition as its competitors, you shouldn’t discount it.

-From the time I unboxed my Frontpoint system, everything just made sense; everything just worked.
-At no point during my setup process was I confused, wondering where a piece of equipment should go or how it should be installed.
+From the time we unboxed our Frontpoint system, everything just made sense and worked.
+We never got confused during the setup process, wondering where a piece of equipment should go or how it should be installed.
 Frontpoint has clearly taken a lot of time designing its systems with users in mind.

 Pros & Cons: